VonHeikemen/lsp-zero.nvim/doc/md/tutorial.md

   capabilities = require('cmp_nvim_lsp').default_capabilities(),
 })

--- Replace the language servers listed here
--- with the ones you have installed require('lspconfig').tsserver.setup({}) require('lspconfig').rust_analyzer.setup({})
+-- These are just examples.
+Replace them with the language -- servers you have installed in your system require('lspconfig').tsserver.setup({}) require('lspconfig').rust_analyzer.setup({})